Welcome to 2021 Multimedia Professional Development Days

 Thanks to our dynamic presenters and engaged participants for making our 2021 summer event a success!
 We learned about new education standards, fresh tools and apps to supercharge learning, digital storytelling tactics, news literacy tips, social emotional resources, copyright, STLP, and more.
 We learned from some inspiring students, too!

 Did you miss out?
 Do not despair!
 You can find the archived sessions on KET Education’s YouTube channel or click the individual links below as they are added.
+Presenters’ slide decks and other resources are also available.

 Kentucky’s New Tech Standards | Watch on YouTube